Designing the future with sustainable timber

 While wood is a fantastic construction material, there is one vital consideration – is it certified?

-PEFC-certified timber, whether it is solid wood or engineered word such as CLT and glulam, comes from a PEFC-certified forest – a forest managed sustainably in line with strict international requirements.
+PEFC-certified timber, whether it is solid wood or engineered wood such as CLT and glulam, comes from a PEFC-certified forest – a forest managed sustainably in line with strict international requirements.

 This means that forest owners manage their forest in a way that provides us with timber and other forest products, while at the same time ensuring that the forest will be around for generations to come.

 Certification matters, it not only demonstrates that wood used in construction is sourced sustainably, but that a positive choice has been made to design and build with a future for healthy forests in mind.